 Red Delicious is a medium-sized apple, with a tall conical shape.
 The dark and intense crimson colour makes it the quintessential red apple, and it is has strong shelf appeal.
 A number of improved "sports" have been developed, of which the most well-known is probably Starking.

 Unfortunately the visual appeal is not matched by the flavor.
 Red Delicious has a sweet but very mild flavor, somewhat reminscent of slightly over-ripe melon.
 The flesh is juicy and has a light crispness.
 The skin can be quite tough.
 Overall Red Delicious can be quite a refreshing apple to eat, but its chief characteristic is that it has almost no flavor at all.

 Some enthusiasts also believe that in the development of more highly coloured variants, the good flavor of the original Delicious has been bred out.

 Numerous further sports of Red Delicious have been developed, including: Oregon, Otago, Red Chief, Red King, Red Spur, Richared, Starking, Starkrimson, Starkspur.

-Red Delicious has been extensively used in breeding programmes, and its most interesting modern offspring is probably Fuji.
+Red Delicious has been extensively used in breeding programmes because of its attractive red color and crisp flesh.
+It has useful growing qualities too - it is has a good reputation for resistance to fireblight and cedar apple rust.
+Its most interesting modern offspring is probably Fuji.
 It is also a parent of Empire, which inherits some of the melon flavour.
 It may also be a parent of Cameo.